A novel large-strain kinematic framework for fiber-reinforced laminated composites and its application in the characterization of damage: Geometric interpretation of the measures of damage

 where the measure of incompatibility corresponding to the interface is given as

 The torsion $T^D_{AB}$ in Eq.~\eqref{eq:jump_connection1} is the required geometric measure of incompatibility in the natural configuration $\kappa_i(\mathcal{B}_0)$.
-It can be shown that the bulk and interface parts of the torsion tensor have a one-to-one correspondence with their corresponding parts of total damage density accounting for delamination $\mathbf{b}_R$ in Eq.~\eqref{eq:burgers_interface_reference}.
+It can be shown {(c.f.,~\ref{sec:Appendix_delamination})} that the interface part of the torsion tensor have a one-to-one correspondence with its corresponding part of the total damage density accounting for delamination $\mathbf{b}_R$ in Eq.~\eqref{eq:burgers_interface_reference}.